MarcusMLarsson/Unit-Testing-Angular/README.md

 <ul>
 <li> Unit testing: is done against a single "unit" of code.
 The word unit can mean different things to different people.
 Generally it can be accepted as the class. </li>
 <li> End-to-end testing: done against the full live application.
 This is generally done by automating the browser, to do things like clicking buttons, type into a form, navigate around etc. The benefit is that you can validate that your application works as a whole. </li>
-<li> Integration & functional testing: Defined as more than an unit but less then the whole application.</li>
+<li> Integration & functional testing: Defined as more than a unit but less then the whole application.</li>
 </ul>

 <p> Components in Angular have templates.
 Hence, Angular has tooling that allows for a special kind of test, which Angular calls an integration test.
 It uses the template and the component together to make sure that those two pieces are working together.
 I leave it up to you to to decide if this is truley an integration test or just another kind of unit test that has two different pieces; but the offical name used by the Angular team is an integration test.</p>

 <a name="mocking"/>
 <h4> Mocking </h4>
 <p> A very important concept in unit testing is mocking.
 Mocking allows us to make sure that we are only testing a single unit of code at a time.
 In most cases, a class does not exist in isolation.
 Most classes and components have dependencies.
-For instance, an user component might use something like an user service, which is injected into the component.
+For instance, a user component might use something like a user service, which is injected into the component.
 When we write our unit tests, we don't want to use the real user service.
 It's easier to write a seperate unit test for the user service.
 Also, the user service might do HTTP calls, which we don't want to necessary call in the unit test.
-We do using a Mock (instead of using the real user service).
-A Mock is an instance of the original class, but a Mock has other data injected into it so you can solely focus on testing .
+Rather then to use the real user service, we use a Mock.
+A Mock is an instance of the dependency, but a Mock uses mock data so you can solely focus on testing.
 There are several different types of mocks: </p>

 <ul>
 <li> Dummies: an object that fills a place.
 A dummy is used instead of a real object.
 For example, if a method requires a paramater that is an object but it does not care what it is.
 Then a dummy is the perfect mock. </li>